Why study songbirds?

 4. They are easily studied in their natural habitat.
 To be valuable and informative, research in neuroscience should be conducted using ethologically relevant tasks and contexts close the animals’ natural state.
 Few neuroscientists, however, are developing techniques to study wild populations.
 We are developing tools to study comparative behavioral neuroendocrinology in animals’ natural habitats.

 My research is not limited to songbirds.
 Over the course of my career, I have studied rats, mice, chickens, frogs, spiders and humans.
-Today, I am collaborating with other labs that work with humans, non-human primates, mice, and social insects.
+Recently I have collaborated with other labs that work with humans, non-human primates, mice, and social insects.